bordercode/e101/content/services/Sesion2.md

 Al final de la sesión usted será capaz de identificar qué areas estudia la economía y distinguir entre los problemas que atañen la rama de microeconomía y macroeconomía.

+### Subdisciplinas en economía.

++ Microeconomía:

+The study of how households and firms make decisions and how they interact in specific markets.

++ Macroeconomía:

+The study of aggregate activity: Such as Production levels, inflation, employment.
+Es una cuestión de escala, en esta vertiente se estudian los grandes agregados.